 62016

-The full dataset is ~58,000 tokens — well within a 128K-context model like qwen3 for a direct Q&A, but worth chunking for smaller models.
+Here, we can see the full dataset is about 58,000 tokens.
+That fits comfortably in a 128K-context model like qwen3 for direct Q&A, but it is worth chunking for smaller models.

 Project 1: Q&A from PDF

-Build a Q&A chain that answers strictly from the loaded PDF context.
-The system prompt instructs the model not to answer outside the provided context:
+Now, let's build a Q&A chain that answers strictly from the loaded PDF context.
+The system prompt tells the model not to answer outside the provided context:

 from langchain_ollama import ChatOllama